crcdng/tezos-dev-resources/list.md

 ### Juvix

-* Juvix DSL "A more elegant language for a more civilized age" https://juvix.org/ (“pre-alpha software for experimentation & research purposes only”, GPL)
+* Juvix DSL "Juvix is a research programming language created by Heliax as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages." https://juvix.org/ (GPL)

 ### LIGO